nicholas-fedor/shoutrrr/docs/services/incident/pagerduty/index.md

 #### Contexts Parameter

 The `contexts` parameter accepts a JSON array of context objects.
-Each context must have a `type` field:
+Each context must have a `type` field.
+Only `link` and `image` types are supported.

 **Link contexts:**